 Reduced Admission Price

-Visitor toilet facilities are provided at the entrance, Discovery Centre, Farm Yard and at Ringo’s Play Barn.
+Visitor toilet facilities are provided at the entrance, Discovery Centre and at Ringo’s Play Barn.
 These are clearly marked on the wildlife park map given to you on arrival, in the souvenir guide and on the signs throughout the Wildlife Park.
 The entrance, Discovery Centre and Ringo’s Play Barn toilets have disabled facilities.

-The Café situated within Ringo’s Play Barn and Jungle Café at the entrance offer a limited choice of food.
-However, if you have specific special dietary needs we would be delighted to try and meet them.
+The Café situated within Ringo’s Play Barn offers a choice of food.
+If you have specific special dietary needs we would be delighted to try and meet them.
 Please telephone the Wildlife Park on 01763 262226 prior to your visit to discuss your requirements.
 All food outlets are accessible to wheelchairs users.

 Blind and Visually Impaired Visitors

-Sound interpretation boards and ‘Touch and Feel’ exhibits are available on-site, specifically these will be found in the ground level Discovery Centre.
+Sound interpretation boards and ‘Touch and Feel’ exhibits are available on-site, specifically these will be found in the ground level Discovery Centre (when this building is open).

 Special tours by prior arrangement can be arranged for blind and visually impaired visitors.
 Please pre-book 01763 262226.